 SERVIR-Amazonia fosters opportunities for indigenous communities and women to participate in the design and implementation of demand-driven geospatial services.

 SERVIR-Amazonia is committed to increase the full potential of geospatial services and their benefits to the people and the environment of the Amazon by supporting communities in monitoring their territories and addressing the various challenges they face, such as deforestation, illegal mining, climate change, and biodiversity loss.
 In order to do so, it is important to have an inclusive vision that considers both the needs of local, often indigenous communities, and women.
 These actions can improve local capacity in the use and exploitation of satellite data and geospatial information to facilitate, strengthen, and promote sustainable natural resource management throughout the Amazon.

 SERVIR-Amazonia is also comitted to achieve greater inclusion, capacity, recruitement, and promotion of women GIS professionals in our partner organizations.

 The social inclusion work at SERVIR-Amazonia aims to:

-- Include the voices of indigenous peoples and women in the design and development of geospatial services and strengthen their capacity in the use of those services
+- Contribute to the empowerment of indigenous peoples and women by including their perspectives in the design and development of geospatial services and strengthen their capacity in the use of those services.

 - Understand the potential gender dynamics of geospatial services in our 6 target countries and 4 thematic service areas